syncfusion-content/blazor-docs/blazor/combobox/cascading.md

 ## Cascading with filtering

-The Cascading ComboBox is the series of ComboBox, where the value of one ComboBox depends on the another ComboBox value.
-In the [ValueChange](https://blazor.syncfusion.com/documentation/combobox/events#valuechange) event handler of 1st ComboBox, should load the data for the 2nd ComboBox based on the selected value of 1st ComboBox.
-The same has to be configured between 2nd and 3rd ComboBoxes.In the below code, if a country is chosen, then corresponding states for the chosen county is loaded in the next combobox with the support of TValue as int.
+In this sample, if a country is selected from countries DropDownList, the respective StateID, CountryID and Capital are loaded in the below textbox.

 {% highlight cshtml %}